What Are Apple’s New Self-Repair Kits All About?

 What is the Self-Repair Program?

-Apple announced today: seven years of parts availability, retail sales of tools that only official Apple techs could get before, repair kits and free step-by-step visual repair manuals available for everyone on Apple’s sit.
-US fixers can buy iPhone 12, 13, and SE 3 parts and tools from Apple.
+Seven years of parts availability, retail sales of tools that only official Apple techs could get before, repair kits and free step-by-step visual repair manuals available for everyone on Apple’s sit.
+US fixers can buy iPhone 12, 13, 14 and SE 3 parts and tools from Apple.

-These kits will only work for iPhone 12, iPhone 13 and SE 3rd Gen (2022) models, and are not intended to be used for AppleCare repairs.
+These kits will only work for iPhone 12, iPhone 13, iPhone 14 and SE 3rd Gen (2022) models, and are not intended to be used for AppleCare repairs.

 These kits cost $49, including shipping and all the tools needed to repair your phone yourself – parts are sold separately.
 Apple has also created a self-service repair page which they highly recommend users visit before ordering the parts and attempting the repair themselves.